d6y/richard.dallaway.com/_posts/2017-02-04-timezones.md

 but doesn't want to say anything.
 You need to solicit some kind of feedback.

-This can be via nagging, repeating yourself (both horrible), or by switching medium ("let's talk on Monday at 9 your time").

-Just a +1 or the occasional clarification can help smooth these daily communication habits.
+Just a +1 or the occasional clarification question from others can help smooth these daily communication habits.

 ## Audio